Linuswidmer/master-thesis/writing/thesis/sections/results.typ

   label: "table:efa-mmb",
 )

-A subsequent CFA was conducted on the original 9 items, allowing for a correlation between the two latent factors.
-This notably improved model fit #reportModelFitIndices(cfi: 0.901, tli: 0.863, rmsea: 0.148, srmr: 0.099), yet the predefined criteria for fit were still not entirely satisfied.
+A subsequent CFA allowing correlation between the two latent factors notably improved model fit (#reportModelFitIndices(cfi: 0.901, tli: 0.863, rmsea: 0.148, srmr: 0.099)), yet the predefined criteria were still not satisfied.

-Given the EFA results, Item 9 was identified as problematic due to its high cross-loading and was removed from the scale for further analysis.
+Based on the EFA results, Item 9 was removed due to its cross-loading.
-A subsequent examination of the Modification Indices also suggested a high residual covariance between Item 7 and Item 8, which makes conceptual sense as both items express a positive, internal emotional connection ("happy," "glad") to masculine identity.
+Examination of modification indices further suggested a residual covariance between Items 7 and 8, which is conceptually plausible as both items express positive affect toward masculine identity ("enjoy," "happy").
-A final CFA was run on the 8-item scale, allowing the correlation between the latent factors and between the residuals of Item 7 and Item 8.
-This final model yielded the following fit indices #reportModelFitIndices(cfi: 0.966, tli: 0.947, rmsea: 0.098, srmr: 0.066).
+A final CFA on the 8-item scale, allowing correlation between the latent factors and between the residuals of Items 7 and 8, yielded acceptable fit (#reportModelFitIndices(cfi: 0.966, tli: 0.947, rmsea: 0.098, srmr: 0.066)).
-This final model was deemed sufficient because the CFI and SRMR satisfied the target values of $0.95$ and $0.08$, respectively.
+The CFI and SRMR satisfied the target values of .95 and .08, respectively.
-While the TLI was just below the target, it can be considered acceptable, and the RMSEA, though still elevated, was substantially reduced.
+While the TLI fell slightly below the .95 threshold and the RMSEA remained elevated, both showed substantial improvement.
-This pattern of fit indices may be partially attributed to the restricted final sample size ($N = 154$).
+This pattern may be partially attributable to the limited sample size ($N = 154$).

-Lastly, reliability scores were computed for the two subscales.
-McDonald’s omega ($omega$) was used because it does not assume tau-equivalence of the items.
+Finally, reliability was assessed using McDonald's omega ($omega$), which does not assume tau-equivalence.
-Scores revealed excellent reliability for the Pressured scale ($omega = .93$) and acceptable reliability for the Autonomous scale ($omega = .7$).
+The Pressured Motivation subscale showed excellent reliability ($omega = .93$), while the Autonomous Motivation subscale showed acceptable reliability ($omega = .70$).
-For the subsequent moderation analysis, row means were used to compute scores for Pressured and Autonomous motivation, with Item 9 excluded from the Pressured scale.
+For the subsequent moderation analyses, subscale scores were computed as row means, with Item 9 excluded from the Autonomous Motivation scale.

 #apa-figure(
   grid(